chfoo/tppocr/README.md

 TPPOCR
 ======

-Teseract OCR of Pokemon dialog text on streaming video.
+Tesseract OCR of Pokemon dialog text on streaming video.

 This project contains scripts and training data needed for running OCR on live streams such as TwitchPlaysPokemon.